 A complex model, that is, more complex than logistic regression, is used.
 These include models such as random forests, other ensemble models, or neural networks.

-Under these circumstances, the model has an opportunity develop more complex hypotheses about the relationship between features and the response variable in the training data during model fitting, making overfitting more likely.
+Under these circumstances, the model has an opportunity develop more complex hypotheses about the relationships between features and the response variable in the training data during model fitting, making overfitting more likely.

 In contrast, if a model is not fitting the training data very well, this is known as underfitting, and the model is said to have high bias.